 Quinoa Fruit Salad is a quick and easy salad that is nutrition packed and so refreshing on a hot summer day.
 Using seasonal fruits, greens, sweet berries, red onion, peppers, quinoa and topping with mint, toasted pistachios and lemon dressing, this salad is full of flavor and protein.
 The best part is, you can have a super healthy delicious meal that is vegan, vegetarian, gluten free and dairy free, and ready in less than 30 minutes.

+Yes!
 The main reason I include quinoa in most of my dishes, is because it is gluten free.
 Every recipe on this site is gluten free, and I am always looking for foods that are high in nutrition to include in my recipes.
 Adding quinoa to a recipe increases the nutritional value, and also makes a salad substantial and filling.
 Quinoa is a complete protein, is high in fiber, amino acids, and has a low glycemic index.
-These factors make it the perfect food for any diet.(source)
+These factors make it the perfect food for any diet or dish.(source)

 Ingredients In Quinoa Fruit Salad